digitallawyer/openlegaldictionary/_definitions/mittimus.md

 ---
 title: Mittimus
 permalink: "/definitions/mittimus.html"
 body: In English law.
-A writ used ln sending a record or its tenor from one court to another.
+A writ used in sending a record or its tenor from one court to another.
 Thus, where a nul tiei record is pleaded in one court to the record of another court of equal or superior jurisdic-tion, the tenor of the record is brought into chancery by a certiorari, (q. v.,) and thence sent by mittimus into